 Those engaged in our Mentor Program are survivors.
-They have overcome challenges, resolved barriers, and successfully moved from homelessness to permanent housing.
+They have overcome challenges, resolved barriers, and successfully made the jump from homelessness to permanent housing.
 And they are passionate about helping others to do the same.

-Mentors provide motivation and navigation in obtaining services relating to employment, mental health, addictions, and physical health.
+Mentors provide motivation and navigation in obtaining employment, mental health, addictions, and medical services utilizing a strength-based and solution-focused approach.
 Created in 2011, the Mentor Program today has more than 100 graduates, the majority of whom have succeeded in gaining further stability by connecting to employment and community.